 Our iCASE studentships are available as full-time (or pro-rata as part-time studentships) 4 year PhD’s (0+4).

-The iCASE projects available for 2019 entry are detailed on the iCASE Projects page.
+The iCASE projects available are detailed on the iCASE Projects page.

 Each iCASE studentship will receive the following additional support from the industry partner: